genesys-samples/WorkshopOrgCXasCode/README.md

 # GCOrgBaseConfig
-Base configuration use case of multiple users with basic permissions to use for new instance . not intended for production but to be used for terraform testing with CX as Code
+Base configuration use case of multiple users with roles.

+This is not meant for production use and is still currently being worked on